xalisci/developer.chrome.com/site/en/blog/browser-flags/index.md

 Origin trials are set by website owners and opt a user's browser into supporting a given feature.
 Only features deemed safe for testing with real users are available for origin trials.

-Browser flags are set by you and opt in your local browser to a given feature.
-Not all features that are available behind a flag are ripe for production—sometimes quite the opposite. {% endAside %}
+Browser flags are set by you and opt your local browser in to a given feature.
+Not all features that are available behind a flag are ripe for production.
+Sometimes it's quite the opposite. {% endAside %}

 ## Scheme rewrites